 She is pictured here with John Rogers.

-We have a full programme of events and exhibitons for the Autumn.
+We are busy compiling the programme of events for the coming year.